conan-io/conan-center-index/docs/conandata_yml_format.md

 _Required_

 The `patch_type` field specifies the type of the patch.
-In conan-center-index we currently accept only several kind of patches:
+In ConanCenterIndex we currently accept only several kind of patches:

 ##### official